-The Vocational Rehabilitation and Employment (VR&E) program provides up to $93,356 for home adaptations if you cannot work because of a service-related disability.
+The Vocational Rehabilitation and Employment (VR&E) program provides funds for home adaptations if you cannot work because of a service-related disability.
 The grant can only fund renovations that improve independence at home and in the community.

 Senior Homeowner Renovation Grants

 The U.S. Department of Agriculture (USDA) has home repair assistance programs for low-income seniors living in rural areas.
 The Section 504 Home Repair program provides grants to elderly rural homeowners with very low incomes, as well as loans to young, very-low-income rural homeowners.

 Section 504 grants for seniors for home repairs has specific national requirements, but household income thresholds vary by county.
 You must be 62 years of age or older and unable to repay a loan to qualify for a grant instead of a loan.

 Whether you apply for a grant or loan, you must meet the following qualifications: